 I used to play Fela Kuti LPs before we went on stage back in the 90s.
 I remember putting on Coffin for Head of State.
 A bunch of people got up and started dancing.
 A girl came over and asked what he was singing about.
 I said “he’s singing about his mother getting thrown out of her bedroom window by the army and subsequently dying” - “You’re joking - right?”.

-At it’s very core the music is satirical.
 He poked fun and burst bubbles.
-He gave ordinary Nigerians a chance to laugh and sing about the corruption the lived amongst.
+He gave ordinary Nigerians a chance to laugh and sing about the corruption the lived among.

 Poking fun and bursting bubbles in a democracy is easy.